KongHsi/CVision/README.md

 # OpenCV

-This repo contains some programs about computer vision algorithms using C++ with OpenCV during my internship at DJI.
+This repo contains some of the programs about computer vision that I have written during my internship at DJI.